Osa Peninsula and Corcovado

 Corcovado National Park's Flora and Fauna

-There is nothing quite like the nature you can find in Corcovado National Park.
-There are many tropical habitats in this small peninsula, including rainforests, wetlands, and dense montane forests.
+The Osa Peninsula is home to some of the last remaining primary rainforests in the country, and is considered one of the most biodiverse places on earth.
+It is known for its dense rainforest, mangrove swamps, and off-the-beaten-track beaches.
 The park is home to 500 species of tree, over 100 mammal species, 367 bird species, and 117 species of amphibians and reptiles.
 Some of the favorites include tapirs, jaguars, scarlet macaws, ocelots, pumas, and howler, spider, squirrel, and white-faced capuchin monkeys.

 The average elevation of this region reaches 885 feet (270m meters).